Skip to content

 3. Financial Aid and Literacy.

-Recognizing the strength of pooled resources and regional events, the ACCSS team responsible for student transition collaborates to plan regional college and career readiness for students and their families.
+The ACCSS team collaborates to plan regional college and career readiness events, pooling resources for students and families.
 For more information about upcoming workshops, see the College-Career Readiness Events link in the sidebar.

 Instructional Design

-ACCSS members believe all students should graduate from high school ready for college, careers, and life, prepared to pursue the future of their choosing.
-This expectation is reinforced by the current federal and state education legislation that defines expectations for student readiness.
+ACCSS members believe all students should graduate high school ready for college, careers, and life, prepared for their future.
+This expectation is reinforced by the current federal and state education legislation defining student readiness expectations.
 To aid regional educators in supporting their students, ACCSS provides various professional development opportunities for educators:

-• High school counselor professional development to learn more about postsecondary pathway options, coaching strategies, and tools that help youth explore their passions
+• High school counselor training on postsecondary pathways, coaching strategies, and tools to help youth explore their passions and goals.

-• Transitional math instructors participate in orientation before teaching the high school math course for the first time and ongoing professional development sessions designed to assess and strengthen student learning.
+• Transitional math instructors attend orientation before teaching the high school math course for the first time.
+They also participate in ongoing professional development to assess and strengthen student learning.

 • Dual-credit high school instructors participate in orientation before teaching the college course for the first time.
 They receive one-on-one support from ECC faculty who also teach these college courses.
-Elgin Community College follows the National Alliance of Concurrent Enrollment Partnerships accreditation standards to ensure college courses taught at the high schools are held to the same quality and rigor standards as those taught at the college campus.
+Elgin Community College follows the National Alliance of Concurrent Enrollment Partnerships accreditation standards.
+This ensures high school college courses meet the same quality and rigor as those on the college campus.

 • Teach CTE is an annual conference for regional career-technical program instructors from secondary and higher education institutions.
 At this event, instructors learn about evidence-based instructional practices and collaborate to strengthen student learning and engagement.